Image Source - Indian Removal Act of 1830

 These Lessons can help you better understand different aspects of the concept we are studying.

-These Lessons are not mandatory but would add to your learning about this time period.
+Select one that will add to your learning about this time period.

 These may be articles/videos/podcasts about our topics and there may or may not be specific instructions to do something with them other than read/watch/listen and see how it can add meaning to your understanding.

-These Lessons are not mandatory but would add to your learning about this time period.
+Select one that will add to your learning about this time period.

 These may be articles/videos/podcasts about our topics and there may or may not be specific instructions to do something with them other than read/watch/listen and see how it can add meaning to your understanding.